Cyclone™ Dining TablesPrice: $1,974.00

 Design by Isamu Noguchi, 1954.

-Conceived in 1953 as a rocking stool made of metal wire and wood, Noguchi's playful object was manufactured the following year in varying sizes.
-At the suggestion of Hans Knoll, Noguchi's small table was enlarged to full size in 1957.
+Conceived in 1953 as a rocking stool made of metal wire and wood, Noguchi's playful Cyclone™ Table was manufactured the following year in varying sizes.
+At the suggestion of Hans Knoll, Noguchi's small table was enlarged to a full size dining table in 1957.
 Reintroduced by Knoll in collaboration with the Noguchi Foundation, the design is now meticulously produced from Noguchi's original drawings.
 Also offered in a Side Table version.

 The Cyclone Dining Table is Greenguard certified.
 Each table features a signature plate under the table top with the KnollStudio logo and Isamu Noguchi's signature.